 Performance and scalability checklist for Table storage

-Microsoft has developed a number of proven practices for developing high-performance applications with Table storage.
+Microsoft has developed many proven practices for developing high-performance applications with Table storage.
 This checklist identifies key practices that developers can follow to optimize performance.
-Keep these practices in mind while you are designing your application and throughout the process.
+Keep these practices in mind while you're designing your application and throughout the process.

 Azure Storage has scalability and performance targets for capacity, transaction rate, and bandwidth.
 For more information about Azure Storage scalability targets, see Scalability and performance targets for standard storage accounts and Scalability and performance targets for Table storage.